sitespeedio/sitespeed.io/README.md

 Under construction :)

-Sitespeed.io is a tool that analyzes web sites and give you information of why they are slow or at least, how they could be faster.
+Sitespeed.io is a tool that analyzes web sites and give you information of why they are slow and how you can optimize the web prformance.
 Today yslow rules are used in combination with other best practices.

 What do sitespeed.io do?
 -------